1202kbs/Understanding-NN/README.md

 ## 3 Gradient Based Methods

 Implementation of various types of gradient-based visualization methods such as Deconvolution, Backpropagation, Guided Backpropagation, Integrated Gradients and SmoothGrad.
-Check out [grad.py](https://github.com/1202kbs/Understanding-NN/blob/master/models/grad.py), a modular implementation of various gradient-based visualization techniques.

 ### 3.1 Deconvolution